minhv2UWT/Tetris-Game/README.md

 - Implemented TetrisGameBoard, NextPiece, and CreateTetrisGUI
 - Tried to implement ScorePanel
 - Adding special features (background music, holding a piece).
+- Made the all the arts that are shown in the GUI

 #### Jack Chen